 It proves that your personal financial well-being depends on the financial success of your business success.
 Likewise, a wage exhibits to the IRS that your corporation is a legitimate business, not just a pastime that happens to usher in some cash.

-Building in an entrepreneur salary (even only a small one) for yourself from the very starting will not only make your private funds extra manageable but, it’s going also help you to keep correct financial records and see the massive picture of your company’s wellbeing by establishing a clearer image from the beginning of what the company costs to run.
+Building in an entrepreneur salary (even only a small one) for yourself from the very start will not only make your private funds extra manageable but, it’s going also help you to keep correct financial records and see the massive picture of your company’s wellbeing by establishing a clearer image from the beginning of what the company costs to run.

 1. Figure out “reasonable compensation”